Sociocracy: The "three principles"

 In the first formulations of the Sociocratic Circle-Organizing Method, Endenburg had three principles and regarded the fourth, elections by consent, not as a separate principle but as a method for making decisions by consent when there are several choices.
 He considered it part of the first principle, consent governs policy decisions, but many people misunderstood that elections of people to roles and responsibilities are allocations of resources and thus policy decisions.
 To emphasize the importance of making these decisions by consent in the circle meetings, Endenburg separated it into a fourth principle.

 Consent vs. consensus

 Sociocracy makes a distinction between consent and consensus in order to emphasize that circle decisions are not expected to produce a "consensus" in the sense of full agreement.
 In sociocracy, consent is defined as "no objections", and objections are based on one's ability to work toward the aims of the organization.
 Members discussing an idea in consent-based governance commonly ask themselves if it is "good enough for now, safe enough to try".
 If not, then there is an objection, which leads to a search for an acceptable adaptation of the original proposal to gain consent.

 Sociocratisch Centrum co-founder Reijmer has summarized the difference as follows: "By consensus, I must convince you that I'm right; by consent, you ask whether you can live with the decision".

-Interdependence and transparency

-The principles are interdependent and the application of all of them is required for an organization to function sociocratically.
-Each one supports the successful application of the others.
-The principles also require transparency in the organization.
-Since decision-making is distributed throughout the organization, all members of the organization must have access to information.
-The only exception to this is proprietary knowledge and any information that would jeopardize the security of the organization or its clients.
-All financial transactions and policy decisions are transparent to members of the organization and to the organization's clients.

-In addition to the principles, sociocratic organizations apply the circular feedback process of directing-doing-measuring to the design of work processes, and in business organizations, compensation is based on a market rate salary plus long-term and short-term payments based on the success of the circle.
-The operational practices of sociocratic organizations are compatible with the best practices of contemporary management theory.